jk-me/jk-me.github.io/_posts/2019-06-29-trying_out_new_frameworks_-_flask.markdown

 The routes file then changes to include `from flask import render_template` and to render the template.
 The user in the function is a temporary data object to view in the server since there is no database yet.

 Control logic can also be used in the html templates.
 Flask uses the Jinja2 template engine to render, and it uses marker tags to wrap keywords for control statements, very similarly to using erb tags in Ruby.
+{% raw %}
 ```
 Flask:
-{% %}    //logic keywords
+{% ... %}    //logic keywords
-{{ }}    //display value
+{{ ... }}    //display value

  Ruby:
- <% %>     //logic keywords
+ <% ... %>     //logic keywords
- <%= %>   //display value
+ <%= ... %>   //display value
 ```
+{% endraw %}

 Python syntax uses `if … elif … else` and `for .. in …` keywords and Flask also requires the `endif` and `endfor` keywords to mark the end of the statement.

 Templates can also be inherited in Flask, like as in other frameworks, such as for a navigation bar.
-For a `base.html` file also in the templates directory. `{% block UniqueName%} {% endblock%}` signals where another template can be inserted.
+For a `base.html` file also in the templates directory. {%raw%}`{% block UniqueName%} {% endblock%}`{%endraw%} signals where another template can be inserted.

 This block statement must also wrap around the content in the derived template file, with the same unique name as in the extended template. `extends base.html` is included at the top of the file to inherit the template.